levensailor/node-spark/README.md

 - `swagger` : File path or URL to over-ride the internal swagger file definition
 - `delay` : Delay in ms between requests

-### Reference
+### Calling the Spark API

 The `init` method returns a the spark object that includes the following methods and events.

 `spark.<resource>.<method>(<query>)`

-The resource and method are defined in the swagger file.
-If not specified, an internal swagger definition file.
+The resource and method are defined in the Swagger definition.
+If not specified, an internal swagger definition file is used.
 For more information on the resource/method/query, reference this github [repository.](https://github.com/CumberlandGroup/swagger-cisco-spark)

+### Events

 `spark.api.on('<event>', function(<event params>) { // process event });`

-Events:
+Events Types:

 - `request` - Emitted with each API request.
 The callback executed with the arguments:
   - `url` : requested URL